Dev-2004-DA/python_beginning/README.md

 ---

-### ✅ Day 7: Mini Project – Descriptive Statistics Tool
+### ✅ Day 7: Mini Project1  – Descriptive Statistics Tool

 This project analyzes a list of numbers entered by the user and outputs key descriptive statistics using only built-in modules (`statistics`, `math`).